International Applicants

 Here is the text inside the above image about the Immigration Process for Newly Admitted International Students Outside the U.S.:

-• The University of Michigan School of Public Health Recruitment and Admissions Team within the Office for Student Engagement and Practice (OSEP) confirms academic department admission decisions.
+• The University of Michigan School of Public Health Recruitment and Admissions Team confirms academic department admission decisions.

-• Admitted student accepts admission offer in Wolverine Access and creates a uniqname.
+• Admitted student accepts admission offer in Wolverine Access and create a uniqname.

 • Incoming students upload all required documents to their assigned Dropbox account.
-Upon review of provided documentation, OSEP will create a ticket and forward the documents to the International Center.
+Upon review of the provided documentation, once the uploaded documents are approved, the Recruitment and Admission team will create a ticket and forward the documents to the International Center.
 The approximate time for this step is about two weeks.

-• Incoming students pay the SEVIS fee and make a visa appointment with the SEVIS number.
+• Incoming students who don't have an active F-1 or J-1 visa pay the SEVIS fee and make a visa appointment using the SEVIS number.
 Each I-20 includes the SEVIS number.
 Students then attend the visa appointment and make travel arrangements.

-• Students arrive on campus by “reporting date” (I-20 start date) indicated on the I-20.
+• Students arrive on campus by the “reporting date” (I-20 start date) indicated on the I-20.

 • Student completes the Mandatory Immigration Check-in.